 It can't be an accident that so many potato-and-cheese dishes were born in the mountains of Europe.
-There's Swiss raclette, an Alpine cheese that's held close to a fire or other heat source until the surface is bubbling and melted, then scraped off in stretchy strands onto boiled potatoes, bread, and accoutrements.
+There's Swiss raclette, an Alpine cheese that's held close to a fire or other heat source until the surface is bubbling and melted and then scraped off in stretchy strands onto boiled potatoes, bread, and other accoutrements.
 In northern Italy, at the foot of the Alps, they bake potatoes into a gratin with Fontina and call it patate alla savoiarda.
 And in the French Alps, a dish called tartiflette has become popular—it combines potatoes with Reblochon cheese and lardons.

 The combination makes sense—potatoes and cheese are natural partners—as does the origin.
 Potatoes grow well in mountainous regions, which happen to also be the source of so many great melting cheeses, from Gruyère to Emmental and Fontina.

 Today, it's all about aligot, the thick, stretchy, unbelievably rich dish from Aubrac, a once-volcanic region in south-central France.
 If you've never seen aligot before, imagine the perfect fusion of mashed potatoes with fondue, and you'll have just the right idea.
 When made right, it should be elastic enough to stretch from pot to ceiling without breaking a strand.
 It's not a new creation by any measure, but I've been noticing it on a lot of restaurant menus recently (including a taro-based version at New York's Fung Tu), suggesting it's become something of a fad.